-When a technology is challenged in court, a Kelly-Frye hearing or a Daubert hearing may be called to determine if the technology is valid.
+When a technology is challenged in court, a Kelly-Frye or a Daubert hearing may be called to determine if the technology is valid.
 Digital imaging technology has gone through three such hearings since 1991.
-In his paper About Forensic Digital Imaging (http://www.pcprosusa.com/About%20Forensic%20Digital%20Imaging.pdf), Erik Berg describes a significant case that occurred in 1995 (State of Washington v.
-Eric Hayden).
-Berg states, "State of Washington vs. Eric Hayden serves as an affirmation of the conclusion reached in the Commonwealth of Virginia vs. Robert Douglas Knight case.
+In his paper About Forensic Digital Imaging (www.imagingforensics.com/ forensic.pdf) Erik Berg states, "State of Washington vs. Eric Hayden serves as an affirmation of the conclusion reached in the Commonwealth of Virginia vs. Robert Douglas Knight case.
 It also imposes the same requirements for digital images as those placed upon other types of evidence. ...
 Any enhancement techniques must be reproducible, so that notes about the enhancement process, as well as who did the work should be maintained."

 The need for image processing techniques to be repeatable and produce similar results is a cornerstone in forensics applications.
 For any technique to be reproducible, the technique must be performed on the same image or an exact copy of that image.
-With raw files, it is essential that experts open the images by using the same settings in order to have the same starting point.
-If one expert opens the image in the Adobe RGB color space, with a color temperature setting of 5500 in 16-bit mode, and another opens the same raw file in the sRGB color space with a color temperature setting of 4500 in 8-bit mode, it is like starting with two different images.
-This creates a potential problem and shows the importance of carefully retaining the sidecar files with the raw files.
+With raw files, it is essential that experts open the images using the same settings in order to have the same starting point.
+If one expert opens the image in Adobe RGB color space, with a color temperature setting of 5500 in 16-bit mode, and another opens the same raw file in the sRGB color space with a color temperature setting of 4500 in 8-bit mode, it is like starting with two different images.